Your cookie preferences

 How can I check how much data I'm using right now?

 Checking exactly how much data you're using each month is easy.
-All you need to do is log into your account with your network, either on its website or via its app.
+All you need to do is log in to your account on your computer by visiting your network's website.

-If you're often left with lots of unused data, you’re probably paying for a data allowance that's too big for your needs.
+If you're often left with lots of unused data, you’re probably paying for a data allowance that's too hefty for your needs.

 Accessing your account on your computer is just a case of visiting your network's website and logging in.
 Then simply navigate to the section of the app that covers your data allowance.

-To check your data usage using your network's dedicated app, you'll first need to download it.
-Handily, here are links from major networks where you can get their customer-account apps:
+Handily, here are links from major network where you can get their customer-account apps:

 A less precise but quicker way to get an idea of what sort of data allowance you need is to check which of these user profiles you match.

-"I use my phone every so often to keep up with friends and interesting news"
+Low data user - 'I use my phone every so often, to keep up with friends and interesting news'

-• You may occasionally use your mobile to chat online or watch the odd video clip.
+You may occasionally use your mobile for chatting online or watch the odd video clip.

 Sound like you?
-If so, you're a low-data user and you’ll find that a low data allowance of 2-5GB will cover you.
+If so, you're low data user and you’ll find that a low data allowance of 2-5GB will cover you.

-"I need data for my email, social media and entertainment"
+Medium data user- 'I need data for my email, social media and entertainment’

-• You spend quite a bit of time browsing the internet and you download a few games or applications each month.
+You spend quite a bit of time browsing the internet, and download a few games or applications a month.

-• You like to watch videos on online streaming sites such as YouTube every so often and perhaps download a few songs now and then too.
+You like to watch video on online streaming sites such as YouTube every so often and perhaps download a few songs now and then too.

 Sound familiar?
 That means you're classified as a medium data user.
 You'll require a data allowance of 10GB per month at least.

-"I rely on my phone for both entertainment and work"
+Heavy data user -'I rely on my phone for both entertainment and work'

-• You rely on your mobile internet for work as well as communication with friends and family and need to use your phone for internet access for several hours daily.
+You rely on your mobile internet for work as well as communication with friends and family and need to use your phone for internet access several hours daily.

 How much data do I need?